PeterRuizen/Discord-AI/README.md

 1.)
 This is written in python 3.12.1

 2.)
-Run pip install -r requirements.txt to install all the modules needed.
+Run pip install -r requirements.txt to install all the dependencies needed.

 3.)
 Fill out the env file with your details